 This has created new problems because when a Jehovah's Witness starts to question the various teachings of the Watchtower Bible and Tract Society, the majority of countercult ministries in our day are, unfortunately, eternal security proponents!

 If the new former Jehovah's Witness makes the serious mistake to start believing in eternal security, then the above Scriptures showing Christians must endure hatred and persecution to the end for salvation (which some have not endured) is a brand new Scripture-conflicting problem.
-We must, therefore, consider all of the truth on the tenses of salvation or we will be dangerously deceived.
-GOD BLESS YOU.
+We must, therefore, consider all of the truth on the tenses of salvation (including instant salvation) or we will be dangerously deceived.